stevendnoble/stevendnoble.github.io/recipes/grammies-recipes/_posts/2024-01-01-gingerbread.md

   - recipes/grammies-recipes/_posts/2024-01-01-applesauce-cake.md
 sitemap: true
 hide_description: true
----

-* this unordered seed list will be replaced by the toc {:toc}
+intro: >
   There's something about gingerbread that instantly warms the soul and fills the home with a sense of comfort and joy.
 This classic recipe brings all the traditional flavors of gingerbread to the table, with a soft, moist texture that's simply irresistible.
 Perfect for a cozy night in, a festive gathering, or just because you deserve a treat, this gingerbread will transport you to a world of warm spices and sweet satisfaction.

-## Ingredients
+ingredients:

-* ½ cup shortening
+  - ½ cup shortening
-* ½ cup sugar
+  - ½ cup sugar
-* 1 egg
+  - 1 egg
-* 2½ cups flour
+  - 2½ cups flour
-* ½ tsp salt
+  - ½ tsp salt
-* 1½ tsp baking powder
+  - 1½ tsp baking powder
-* 1 tsp cinnamon
+  - 1 tsp cinnamon
-* 1 tsp ginger
+  - 1 tsp ginger
-* ½ tsp cloves
+  - ½ tsp cloves
-* 1 cup molasses
+  - 1 cup molasses
-* 1 cup hot water
+  - 1 cup hot water

-## Let's Get Baking!
+instructions:
+  - step:
+    title: Preparation

-1. **Preparation:** Start by melting the shortening in a 3 or 4-quart saucepan.
+    description: Start by melting the shortening in a 3 or 4-quart saucepan.
 Once melted, remove from heat and allow it to cool.
+  - step:
+    title: Mix Wet Ingredients

-2. **Mix Wet Ingredients:** Add sugar and egg to the cooled shortening, beating well to combine.
+    description: Add sugar and egg to the cooled shortening, beating well to combine.
+  - step:
+    title: Sift Dry Ingredients

-3. **Sift Dry Ingredients:** In a separate bowl, sift together flour, baking soda, salt, and spices to ensure even distribution.
+    description: In a separate bowl, sift together flour, baking soda, salt, and spices to ensure even distribution.
+  - step:
+    title: Combine

-4. **Combine:** Stir in the molasses and hot water to the sugar mixture, blending smoothly.
+    description: Stir in the molasses and hot water to the sugar mixture, blending smoothly.
 Gradually fold in the dry ingredients until the mixture is well incorporated.
+  - step:
+    title: Bake

-5. **Bake:** Pour the batter into a greased 9” square pan and bake at 350°F for 30-45 minutes, or until a toothpick inserted into the center comes out clean.
+    description: Pour the batter into a greased 9” square pan and bake at 350°F for 30-45 minutes, or until a toothpick inserted into the center comes out clean.
+  - step:
+    title: Cool

-6. **Cool:** Allow the gingerbread to cool in the pan before serving to ensure it sets properly and retains its moist texture.
+    description: Allow the gingerbread to cool in the pan before serving to ensure it sets properly and retains its moist texture.
+nutrition:
+  serving_size: 1 slice
+  servings_per_recipe: 16
+  calories: 386
+  total_fat: 5.6
+  saturated_fat: 1.6
+  cholesterol: 23
+  sodium: 1267
+  total_carbohydrates: 85.4
+  dietary_fiber: 7.7
+  total_sugars: 7.3
+  protein: 8.6
+  vitamin_d: 2
+  calcium: 1606
+  iron: 8
+  potassium: 3788
+prep_time: PT15M
+cook_time: PT45M
+total_time: PT1H
+---

+# Classic Gingerbread

 ## Gingerbread: A Timeless Treat with a Spiced Twist